de Halve Maen

 editor of the Flatbush Church Records and of the Papers of Jacob Leisler.
 Dr. Voorhees strives

-to present the broadest and latest research in New Netherland studies by the foremost European
+research in New Netherland studies by the foremost European

 and American experts.